byui-cit/learning-modules/modules/js/variables/index.md

 ## Description

 Variables are a fundamental part of any programming language.
+Learn how to declare and use variables in Javascript.
+Includes a discussion about weakly typed languages (like Javascript) and what that means.

 ## Prepare